maytees/shelf/README.md

 > [!TIP]
 > If a command is saved with an environment variable, the variable\_
 > variable will be evaluated when you run the command.
 If you wish to
-> evaluate the variable when you save the command, use your shell's
+> evaluate the variable when you stack the command, use your shell's
 > method of entering variables as plain strings.
 For example in zsh
 > you add a `\` before the variable: `\$HOME`.